How to Get Emergency Rent Assistance

 7. Government aid

 The government does provide some emergency funding.
-It’s generally administered through the state agencies, but unless you’re facing eviction, the help is hard to get.
+It’s generally administered through the state agencies and often reserved for eviction prevention.
+So, unless you’re facing eviction, the help can be difficult to get.

 “You almost have to get to the point of crisis before you’re able to get assistance,” Scherler says.